Skip to main content

 1. Understanding Checkboxes: Checkboxes are individual selection controls represented by a small square box.
 They are typically accompanied by text describing the option they represent.
 Users can select or deselect checkboxes by clicking on them.

 2. Understanding Checkbox Groups: Checkbox groups consist of multiple checkboxes grouped together.
 They are useful when presenting several related options.
 Checkbox groups allow users to select multiple options simultaneously.
-You can also put labels in each checkboxes to distinguish the options.
+You can also put labels in each checkbox to distinguish the options.

 3. Single Selection vs. Multiple Selection: Checkboxes can be used for single or multiple selection, depending on your needs.